MEAMS Research

 MEAMS faculty members bring their varied expertise to bear not only in developing their own personal research agendas but also in creating curricular synergy, thereby involving students and colleagues in broad and meaningful conversations about why the Mediterranean world (broadly construed) matters so much today.

-Research in Arabic Studies and Turkish Studies
+Research in Middle Eastern Studies

 • Gregory Key’s research concentrates on Turkish grammar, specifically the analysis of modern Turkish morphology and syntax as a coherent synchronic system.